frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/erpnext_integration/event_streaming.md

 ### 3.3 Dependency Syncing
 Certain Document Types have dependencies.
 For example, before syncing a Sales Invoice, the Item and Customer need to be present in the current site.
 So, Item and Customer are dependencies for Sales Invoice.
 Event Streaming handles this by on-demand dependency syncing.
 Whenever any document is to be synced, it first checks whether the document has any dependencies (Link fields, Dynamic Link fields, Child Table fields, etc.).
 If that dependency is not fullfilled i.e. the dependent document (eg: Item) is not present on your consumer site, it will be synced first and then the Sales Invoice will be synced.

-For example: Sales Invoice syncing with Item dependency
+For example: Sales Invoice syncing with Item dependency:
     ![Event Dependency](/docs/assets/img/setup/integrations/event-dependency-sync.gif)

 ### 3.4 Naming Configuration